everettjf/MCPXcode/README.md

 - ⬜ Context-aware integration with AI-powered CI/CD tools
 - ⬜ Semantic context monitoring dashboard

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Apple Developer Documentation
-- The Xcode developer community
-- Contributors to similar open-source tools